What Is Business Continuity Management?

 Disaster recovery plans are often part of an overall business continuity management plan.
 Disaster recovery is critical to your business resilience because it focuses on the individual aspects or moving parts that help keep businesses running.
 Without this, your business continuity plan won't be effective.

 Business continuity plans are vital for improving your business resiliency, especially when managing potential threats and disaster scenarios.
-A growing body of legislation also imposes businesses to develop effective continuity management protocols to ensure normal operations are restored in the shortest amount of time following a disruptive incident.
+A growing body of legislation also requires businesses to develop effective continuity management protocols to ensure normal operations are restored in the shortest amount of time following a disruptive incident.

 This is not just exclusive to businesses in the UK but applies globally.
 Corporate governance regulations expect business leaders and organisations to exercise reasonable care and diligence in risk management.
 Managing and mitigating those risks is vital to the organisation's ability to quickly recover from any threats.